Anomalous Higgs oscillations mediated by Berry curvature and quantum metric

-The Higgs mode in flat band superconductors can be illusive because previous studies focus on a single band with quadratic electronic dispersion.
+The magic-angle twisted bilayer graphene (TBG) was recently discovered to host superconductivity from strong correlations \cite{Cao2018}.
+It is a narrow band superconductor with a significantly enhanced critical temperature.
+In addition to its rich phase diagram \cite{Lu2019,Cao2020}, the band topology and geometry in TBG have significant and non-trivial effects as shown in the studies of the superfluid weight \cite{Hu2019,Julku2020,Xie2020,Peri2020}.
+The Higgs mode in such systems can be illusive because previous studies focused on the single-band with quadratic electronic dispersion.
 In conventional theory, the Higgs mode couples non-linearly to the electromagnetic vector potential via the band curvature \cite{Tsuji2015}.
 The resulting experimental signature is the third harmonic generation.
-However, the charge density wave is also known to generate third harmonics \cite{Cea2016}, making it harder to discern the origin of such signals.
-In the case of flat band superconductors, this band curvature-mediated coupling vanishes.
-Naively, one would thus expect vanishing Higgs mode in such systems.
+However, the charge density wave is also known to generate third harmonics \cite{Cea2016} making it harder to discern the origin of such signal.
+In the case of TBG that has near-flat bands, this band curvature-mediated coupling is expected to be small.
+Naively, one would thus expect that there is negligible Higgs mode in TBG.

-In this Letter we show this is not the case, instead the quantum metric and the Berry curvature play significant roles in generating the Higgs mode, especially for flat band superconductors where the band curvature vanishes.
-The main idea is summarized in figure \ref{fig:schematic}.
-We derive the multi-band pseudospin equations of motion and show that new terms appear, involving the Berry connection and the quantum metric, that are not previously accounted for.
-We illustrate the main results using two examples: gapped graphene and Harper-Hubbard model superconductors.
+In this article we show that this is not the case.
+Instead, the quantum metric and the Berry curvature play significant roles in generating the Higgs mode, especially for flat band superconductors where the band curvature vanishes.
+The main idea is summarized in figure \ref{fig1}.
+We begin by formulating the general theory and deriving the multi-band pseudospin equations of motion to show the appearance of new geometric terms that are not previously accounted for.
+To illustrate the geometric effects more clearly, we treat the special case where the pairing occurs only in a single band.
+We then elucidate our theory further by starting with two simple examples: gapped graphene and Harper-Hubbard model superconductors.
 The later model was studied before in the context of geometric superfluid weight \cite{Peotta2015} and Majorana-Kramers pair in cold atom systems \cite{Zeng2019}.
-We conclude with some comments on the relevance of our result to the twisted bilayer graphene superconductor.
+Here we show using such model that the strength of geometric Higgs mode is bounded from below by the band Chern number.